Skyleen77/typedform/packages/typedform/README.md

 - `defaultValues`: Initial values for the form fields.
 - `values`: Controlled form values.
 - `useFormProps`: Additional options for the `useForm` hook.
-- `children`: Form elements or a render function.
+- `children`: Form elements or a render function receiving form.

 **Example:**